The Saxon Burh

 Markets and Fairs

-The large-scale commerce that existed at the time of the Roman Empire was mostly destroyed during between the third century until the start of the eleventh century due to the invasions by the Germanic tribes and later the Vikings, who destroyed many of the trading outposts with their plundering.
+The large-scale commerce that existed at the time of the Roman Empire was mostly destroyed during the third century until the start of the eleventh century due to the invasions by the Germanic tribes and later the Vikings, who destroyed many of the trading outposts with their plundering.
 Commerce began to flourish in the eleventh and twelfth centuries as people began to sell the surplus food and goods they produced for money.
-Venice became a hub for traders and the coastal regions of Italy took their goods by sea around the caost to France.
+Venice became a hub for traders and the coastal regions of Italy took their goods by sea around the coast to France.
 Markets and fairs were the main way in which medieval people bought and sold goods and these usually took place every week in the towns.
 Once or twice a year huge fairs were held in the bigger towns.
 These fairs could last for days and even weeks.
 The range of goods available was much larger than the local markets and included goods from other countries.
 Due to the Crusades there was much more interest in foreign goods and merchants from the East were welcomed to sell fine clothes, wines, spices and lace.
 One of the largest fairs in England was the Stourbridge fair held near Cambridge after the September harvest and could last for five weeks.

 Fires